Ettingen to Pfeffingen - Basel-Landschaft

 Trail Markers: Ettingen - Pfeffingen - Aesch (via the Burgengratweg)

-This route takes you past 4 ruines: Burgruine Frohberg, Burgruine Schalberg, Bergruine Münchsberg, and culminates at the Bergruine Pfeffingen.
+This route takes you past four ruines: Burgruine Frohberg, Burgruine Schalberg, Bergruine Münchsberg, and culminates at the Bergruine Pfeffingen.

 Diverse landscape throughout.

-Perfect local hike any time of the year, but autumn is particularly beautiful.
+Perfect local hike any time of the year, though not advised in the rain.
+The autumn months, however, are particularly beautiful.

-Tip: Wear good hiking boots, as you will be hiking over rocks and over slippery areas.
+Tip: Wear good hiking boots, as you will be hiking over rocks and slippery areas.

 There are no toilets along the route.